Willy-Kimura/FontsInstaller/README.md

 #### Silent Installs

-To simplify the entire process and provide a silent install, here's a working sample code:
+To simplify the entire process and provide a silent install, here's a working code sample:

 ```c#
 var fontsInstaller = new FontsInstaller();